 The FATF's conditional 12-month suspension of its call for countermeasures does not remove or alter any obligations U.S. financial institutions may have with respect to Iran under U.S. law and regulation.
 U.S. financial institutions are still subject to a broad range of restrictions and prohibitions on engaging in transactions with or involving Iran due to a number of illicit financing risks, including money laundering, terrorist financing, and the financing of Iran's ballistic missile program.
 U.S. financial institutions must continue to comply with existing U.S. sanctions on Iran.
-These sanctions include a general prohibition on dealing with Iran and the Government of Iran, as well as designated Iranian banks and other entities appearing on the OFAC List of Specially Designated Nationals and Blocked Persons, which include Iranian entities with links to terrorist activity and Iran's ballistic missile program.
-Information about these sanctions is publicly available on OFAC's website: www.treasury.gov/resource-center/sanctions/Programs/Pages/iran.aspx.
+These sanctions include a general prohibition on engaging in transactions or dealings with Iran and the Government of Iran, as well as designated Iranian banks and other entities appearing on OFAC's List of Specially Designated Nationals and Blocked Persons (SDN List), which include Iranian entities with links to terrorist activity and Iran's ballistic missile program.
+Information about these sanctions is publicly available on OFAC's website:

+www.treasury.gov/resource-center/sanctions/Programs/Pages/iran.aspx.

-Furthermore, on November 21, 2011, Treasury issued an NPRM to impose a special measure against Iran based on its finding that Iran is a jurisdiction of "primary money laundering concern" under Section 311 of the USA PATRIOT Act.9 In addition, financial institutions should be familiar with the financial provisions and prohibitions contained in United Nations Security Council Resolutions (UNSCRs) related to Iran.10
+Furthermore, on November 21, 2011, Treasury issued an NPRM to impose a special measure against Iran based on its finding that Iran is a jurisdiction of "primary money laundering concern" under Section 311 of the USA PATRIOT Act.
+In addition, financial institutions should be familiar with the financial provisions and prohibitions contained in United Nations Security Council Resolution (UNSCR) 2231 related to Iran.

-FinCEN Guidance on Application of Section 312 Obligations to DPRK and Iran
+FinCEN Guidance on Application of Section 312 Obligations to the DPRK and Iran